jianshu93/unifrac_bp/README.md

 This repo shows how to compute the [UniFrac](https://en.wikipedia.org/wiki/UniFrac) distance between pairs of samples containing taxa.
 It uses the succint data strucuture (balanced parenthesis) in [succparen](https://github.com/sile/succparen.git) crate to represent a phylogenetic tree so that then the tree is huge, UniFrac computation can still be fast.

-Striped UniFrac can also be used via the --striped option to be extremely fast for large number of samples.
+Striped UniFrac is the default algorithm and it is extremely fast for large number of samples.
 In fact, with sparse features of input samples, the complexity is close to O((N/s)^2), where s is average sparsity (average proportion of taxa detected at least once in pairs of samples/all taxa in the tree).
 An average sparsity of 5% indicates a 0.0025 scale down from O(N^2).

 Right now, the performance matches C++ version of Striped UniFrac in unifrac-binaries (https://github.com/biocore/unifrac-binaries) (CPU only) for ~4 thousand samples.
 I will stop optimizatizing here because this crate was developed for metagenomic UniFrac and non-linear UniFrac embedding and we never reach such large scale for metagenomic sampling.